UranusShin/SoftBone-Controller/README.md

 # SoftBone-Controller
-A plug-in which is for simple physics and jiggling stuff for UE4.
+A bone controller plug-in for UE4 which is for simple physics and jiggling stuff.
 It is designed for mobile so super-fast and easy to use.

+This is also uploaded in https://wiki.unrealengine.com/SoftBone_Plugin